 If the child is still failing to make progress in a specific area over a prolonged period, despite provision of an individual programme and concentrated support backed up by evidence then discussions will be held to discuss next steps.
-This may include a referral to a specialist to assess specific needs or enlisting the Educational Psychologist for individualised assessment and support.
+This may include a referral to a specialist to assess specific needs.
 Recommendations will be planned in and tracked for effectiveness over time.